gageroland/Commencement-2017/README.md

 # Commencement-2017
 Built for UAT's 2017 Commencement "Tech Moment"
-Can be viewed on: http://commencement.wulf.design.
+Can be viewed on: https://www.wulf.design/project/tech-moment
-Finalized and completed on

 Thanks to -
 Samuel Adelson